COUPON – Save 35% off any Bear mattress with code NAPLAB35.

 The Support Layer

-The support layer is 9.0″ thick in total.
-At the top of the support layer is an 8.0″ layer of pocketed coils.
+The support layer is 8.25″ thick and made of an 8.0″ pocketed coil system.
 These coils are individually encased in fabric, which helps to keep the noise down, reduces motion, and improves support.

 Product Evolution

-In July 2025, Bear was acquired by 3Z (which owns Helix, Brooklyn Bedding, Leesa, and other mattress brands).
-After being acquired Bear’s manufacturing was moved exclusively to 3Z’s factory in Arizona.
+In July 2022, Bear was acquired by 3Z (which owns Helix, Brooklyn Bedding, Leesa, and other mattress brands).
+After being acquired, Bear’s manufacturing was moved exclusively to 3Z’s factory in Arizona.

 In late 2022, the cut contour comfort foam was replaced with a non-cut foam layer.